Fixed vs Floating Rate EMI Calculator

 When should I choose a Fixed Rate?

-When is a Floating Rate better?
+When is a Reducing Rate better?

-Can I switch from Floating to Fixed?
+Can I convert from Fixed to Reducing?

 Disclaimer: This calculator provides estimates based on the inputs you provide.
 Actual EMI amounts may vary based on your lender's terms and conditions.
 Use this calculator to compare options and make informed financial decisions.